depressed-pho/mcpe-neutralism-addon/README.md

 * The same goes for untamed donkeys, horses, and mules.
 Also you can't tame them when they are angered.

+There are a few exceptions:
+* Wolves still attack sheep and rabbits.
+They will starve otherwise...

 ## Tested on
 * MCPE v0.16.0